 This solution allows you to modify rule groups and firewall policies in the configuration package in the AWS CodeCommit repository.
 This automatically invokes the AWS CodePipeline to run validation and deployment.

 With this solution, you can inspect hundreds or thousands of Amazon VPCs and accounts in one place.
 You can also centrally configure and manage your AWS Network Firewall, firewall policies, and rule groups.

 This solution helps you collaborate and manage the changes to the AWS Network Firewall configuration by using GitOps workflow.

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

-This template creates a new AWS CodeCommit repository and a network firewall configuration that allows all network traffic by default.
+AWS CloudFormation template creates a new AWS CodeCommit repository and a network firewall configuration that allows all network traffic by default.
 This template also includes a set of examples to help you create new rule groups.

-This solution creates Amazon VPC route tables for each availability zone with a default route destination.
+The solution creates Amazon VPC route tables for each availability zone with a default route destination.
 A shared route table with firewall subnets is also created with the transit gateway ID as the default route destination.

-This solution also creates two AWS Key Management Service (AWS KMS) encryption keys.
+The solution also creates two AWS Key Management Service (AWS KMS) encryption keys.
 One of the keys is used to encrypt objects in the Amazon Simple Storage Service (Amazon S3) artifact, source code buckets, and AWS CodeBuild projects.
 The second key is used to encrypt the AWS Network Firewall log destinations.